…of making many books there is no end; and much study is a weariness of the flesh.

 I’m a janny, I’ve spent my life around teachers, teachers who seemed to be going out of their way to make my life hell.
 I have no very rosy view about teachers.
 But they’re treated like shit.

 These days all knowledge based professional are suspect.
 Doctors, in hoc to big pharma, shill pills for imaginary diseases and treat symptoms and not the whole man; scientists, in hoc to big wind, have made up global warming, so that you have to re-cycle and drive electric cars; lawyers, of course, have always been crooks.
 Still, at least it’s accepted that they do have some expertise and that they personally profit from their evil deeds.
 Teachers know squat about teaching and their malice gets them nothing, they ruin young lives for no rational cause.
-And they hate children.
+Apparently they do it because they hate children.

 Why, if you disliked young adults, you’d take up teaching has always been a bit of a mystery to me.
 It’d be a bit like taking up boxing when you had a morbid fear of being hit.
 I’m pretty sure that most teachers like children.
 So why else do you go into teaching?
 Those who hate teachers think that it’s because a) they’re marxists who wish to indoctrinate the young adults and have them re-assign their naughty bits or b) they’re useless and they can’t do anything else or, c) they want an easy life.
 None of these make sense.

 Schools are unpolitical places, they’re a bit like some pubs — no politics, no team favours, no party songs.
 If you went around spouting your opinions you’d be quickly told to stop.
 You might try to get away with it in your class, you’d be wasting your time.
 Getting the young adults to learn is difficult enough, trying to indoctrinate them?
 Not going to happen.
 The Jesuits claimed that if they got a child into their clutches they’d turn out a right thinking man.
-But then they all their teachers singing from their hymn book, and controlled your entire lifes.
-They didn’t always get it right, think about some of their famous alumni, Voltaire, James Joyce, Bill Clinton… You might be able to indoctrinate the young adults, but it’s chancy, and there’s no way that you can achieve it on your own.
+But then they all their teachers singing from their hymn book, and controlled your entire lives.
+They didn’t always get it right, think about some of their famous alumni, Voltaire, James Joyce, Bill Clinton… You can try to indoctrinate the young adults, but I think you’d soon give up.

 Have you ever met anybody who claimed to be useless?
 I ask because if you think that people who decide to teach a subject do it because they think that they’re bad at it, then you don’t understand people.
-I don’t know what motivates teachers to take up the job, I’m pretty sure that it’s not because they think they are crap.
+I don’t know what motivates teachers to take up the job, I’m pretty sure that it’s not because they think they aren’t fit for anything else.

 If you come in to teaching for an easy life you’re in for a terrible, terrible shock.
 Teaching is hard, and if you’re bad at it your failure is clear, it’s in your face, class after class, day after day.
 I’ve seen bad teachers, they’re not happy people.
 Being a teacher is not an easy life.

-Theachers don’t know how to teach?
+Teachers don’t know how to teach?
 Yes they do.
-They’ve had a least a year’s training, to keep up their registration they have to do courses.
+They’ve had a least a year’s training, they do a year of probation, to keep up their registration they have to do courses.
 They know the theory of teaching very well.
 They set targets, they make lesson plans, (the idea that teachers make it up as they go along is risible), they assess the results, they go back if they think that it hasn’t gone in.
 Teachers know what they are doing.
-They learn to teach better as they go along.
+And they learn to teach better as they go along.
+No teacher finds it easy when they have to face those first classes alone.

-Teaching is a tacit thing, you need to teach to learn how to teach.
+Teaching is a tacit thing, you need to actually teach to learn how to do it.
+Theory will only get you so far.
 Teachers are like fine wine, they’re better for a bit of aging.
+I remember one old teacher very well; he would have been a very special old port.

 Usually jannies don’t go into classrooms where people are teaching, most teachers don’t like it, it unsettles their class.
-But sometimes we have to.
-I remember one afternoon going into a class — the teacher was perched high on a stool having a conversation with their class.
+Some teachers didn’t mind, and some seemed almost to welcome it.
+I remember one afternoon being asked to go into a classroom; the teacher, old and angular, all knees and elbows, was perched high on a stool at the front having a conversation with their class.
 In French.
 He asked me, in French, what I wanted.
 It was clear that I had to use French too.
 I’d come to unjam his window, Le finestra I pointed to the window through which was blowing a gale.
 The class laughed at my accent, he gave them a very French look so that they settled, and told me to carry on.
 This was in the old school, the windows were huge old sash and case ones.
 Unjamming them often involved me swinging like Tarzan on the sash cords.
 I wasn’t something you could really ignore.
 So they talked about me.
 In French.
-All of them, the teacher suggesting new words and phrases for what was going on.
-Here was a classroom of young adults having a good time, subtly learning to speak good French.
-The teacher was coming up for retirement, he was a genius, but most of it was experience, he hadn’t been able to do that straight from the off.
+All of them, the teacher suggesting new words and phrases for what was going on, correcting grammar, making sure that everybody took part.
+Here was a classroom of young adults having a good time laughing at me, subtly learning to speak French.
+That teacher was coming up for retirement, he was a genius, but most of it was down to experience, he hadn’t been able to do that straight from the off.

 As I said I don’t know what motivates teachers to take up teaching, but I’m very glad that something does.
 Without good teachers we’d have virtually nothing.
 That’s why it annoys me when I hear them being disparaged.
 Only I am allowed to do that.